Venachain/Venachain-docs/source/documents/develop/rpc/eth.rst

      "result": "0x0" // The balance is 0
    }

-Notation: currently there is no balance in PlatONE
+Notation: currently there is no balance in Venachain

 .. _eth-getAccountBaseInfo: